1. Average Abandonment Rate

 5. Occupancy Rate

 Occupancy rates will help you measure how your representatives are handling their time on and off the phone.
-This KPI tracks the time spent talking on a live call, combined with the time spent resolving the issue after hanging up the phone.
+This call center KPI tracks the time spent talking on a live call, combined with the time spent resolving the issue after hanging up the phone.

 6. Percentage of Calls Blocked